telerik/kendo-ui-core/docs/aspnet-mvc/migration/widgets/dropdownlist.md

 ---
 title: DropDownList
-page_title: Server-side API documentation for Kendo UI jQuery ComboBox widget
+page_title: DropDownList | Migrate from Telerik Extensions
-description: Notes about server-side API for Kendo UI ComboBox component.
+description: "Handle ASP.NET MVC server-side API for the Kendo UI DropDownList widget."
+slug: dropdownlist_migrationextensions_aspnetmv
 ---

+# Calendar Migration

+This article demonstrates the ASP.NET MVC server-side API for the Kendo UI DropDownList widget.

-# Server-Side API
+## Server-Side API

-All changes described in the [ComboBox](combobox) are applicable to the AutoComplete.
-AutoComplete can be bound to any collection, just define the DataTextField.
+To bind the DropDownList to any collection, define the `DataTextField`.
+Note that all the changes described in the [article on migrating the ComboBox]({%slug combobox_migrationextensions_aspnetmvc %}) are applicable to the DropDownList.

 ## Other Options

 ### OptionLabel

-#### Old
+**Previous**

     Html.Telerik().DropDownList().Name(“DropDownList”).Placeholder(“Select…”)

-#### New
+**Current**

     Html.Kendo().DropDownList().Name(“DropDownList”).OptionLabel(“Select…”)